phthom/ContainerOrchestration/1-PrepareLab.md

 For these labs, we have decided to login to the **London Data Center** (api.eu-gb.bluemix.net).

-Login to IBM Cloud with the ic command :
+Login to IBM Cloud with the ibmcloud command :

  `ibmcloud login -a api.eu-gb.bluemix.net`